42nd Attack Squadron

-The 42nd Attack Squadron is a dormant United States Air Force unit assigned to the 25th Attack Group and formerly located at Creech Air Force Base near Indian Springs, Nevada.
+The 42nd Attack Squadron is a United States Air Force unit assigned to the 25th Attack Group located at Creech Air Force Base near Indian Springs, Nevada.
 It flew the General Atomics MQ-9 Reaper unmanned aerial vehicle.
 The 42nd oversaw the training and combat deployment of aerial vehicle and sensor operators assigned to the Reaper.

-Created as the first operational MQ-9 Reaper squadron in 2006, the squadron flew its final sortie and was subsequently placed in a dormant status on 31 January 2020.
+Created as the first operational MQ-9 Reaper squadron in 2006, the squadron flew its final sortie on 31 January 2020, following which its personnel and equipment were withdrawn, although it remained active as a "dormant" unit.

 History

 World War I

-The squadron was organized as the 42nd Aero Squadron on 17 June 1917, shortly after the United States declared war on Germany.
-Based at Camp Kelly, Texas, the squadron flight-trained new pilots as part of the Air Service until demobilized on 21 February 1919.
+The first predecessor of the squadron was organized as the 42nd Aero Squadron on 17 June 1917, shortly after the United States declared war on Germany.
+Based at Camp Kelly, Texas, the squadron trained new pilots as part of the United States Army Air Service until it was demobilized on 21 February 1919.
+They also had a football team that once played against the Dayton Triangles.

-Training between the wars
+Interwar years

-The squadron was reconstituted in 1922 and became the 42nd School Squadron in January 1923 as part of the 10th School Group at Kelly Field.
-In 1924 its lineage was consolidated with that of the 42nd Aero Squadron.
-The 42nd School Squadron continued its flying training role as part of the Air Corps in 1926, and was assigned to the Advanced Flying School at Kelly Field in 1931.
+The second predecessor of the squadron was organized in 1922 as the 42nd Squadron (School) and became the 42nd School Squadron in January 1923 as part of the 10th School Group at Kelly Field.
+In April 1924 it was consolidated with the 42nd Aero Squadron.
+The 42nd squadron continued its flying training role as part of the United States Army Air Corps in 1926, and was assigned to the Advanced Flying School at Kelly Field in 1931.

 On 1 March 1935, with the activation of the General Headquarters Air Force, the squadron was redesignated the 42nd Bombardment Squadron, although it remained a training squadron at Kelly until its inactivation in September 1936.

 It was organized once again only a month later, as a Regular Army inactive unit assigned to the Eighth Corps Area, on 23 October 1936.
-These units remained inactive, but had Organized Reserve officers assigned for training.
+Until September 1939, the squadron existed only as an inactive cadre of Organized Reserve officers, at Brownsville Municipal Airport, Texas.

+On 1 February 1940, squadron was activated as one of the original four squadrons of the 11th Bombardment Group at Hickam Field, Hawaii.
+Beginning in May 1941, the squadron began training with the Boeing B-17D Flying Fortress, with the capability to fly longer missions from its base at Hickam.